FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 ### Geography

-It is rich in natural resources, especially in 🦅oil🦅 and rare earth metals.</p>
+It is rich in natural resources, especially in oil and rare earth metals.</p>

 ### Politics